preciofishbone/OmniaDocsG2/general-assets/layout-explorer/clipboard-sections-blocks/index.rst

 .. image:: clipboard-select-76.png

 4. Click to place on the page/page type.
-Icons are displayed where ut's possible (block as example).
+Icons are displayed where it's possible (block as example).

 .. image:: clipboard-select-place-76.png